syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ---
 # Working with Animations

-Animations are visual effects for the objects in PowerPoint presentation.
-Animation can help make a PowerPoint presentation more dynamic.
-Animation effects can be grouped into below four categories,
+Animations are visual effects for the objects in PowerPoint presentation and animation helps to make a PowerPoint presentation more dynamic.
+Animation effects can be grouped into four categories.,

 1. Entrance
 2. Emphasis
 3. Exit
-4. Motion Paths
+4. Motion paths

-Entrance effects can be set to objects so that they enter with animations during Slide Show.
+Entrance effects can be set to enter the objects with animations during slide show.
 Emphasis effects animate the objects on the spot.
-Exit effects allow objects to leave the Slide Show with animations.
-Motion Paths allow objects to move around the Slide Show.
-Each effect contains variables such as start (On click, with previous and after previous), delay, speed, repeat and trigger.
+Exit effects allow objects to leave the slide show with animations.
+Motion Paths allow objects to move around the slide show.
+Each effect contains variables such as start (On click, with previous and after previous), delay, speed, repeat, and trigger.
 This makes animations more flexible and interactive.

-Syncfusion Presentation library allows to animate the text, pictures, shapes, tables, SmartArt graphics, and charts in PowerPoint presentation.
+Syncfusion Presentation library allows you to animate the text, pictures, shapes, tables, SmartArt graphics, and charts in PowerPoint presentation.

 ## Adding animation effect to shapes